harshil30401/KelpAssignment/README.md

 git clone 'https://github.com/harshil30401/KelpAssignment2022.git'

-Please make sure that you have the "KelpAssignment" package inside a new folder and you open that new folder
+Please make sure that you have the "KelpAssignment" package inside a new folder and you open that new folder.

+I have tried to give the details of the code as comments in the code itself.

+Any feedback would be appreciated.

 Here's the Planning of the Assignment.